Komalnarayan/Working-with-AWS/README.md

 # STEPS TO INSTALL MINIKUBE:-

-In order to install minikube, thete are some prerequisites given below:-
+In order to install minikube, there are some prerequisites given below:-

 • Pre-Install Ubuntu 22.04 system